Shuttle/Shuttle.Core.Castle/README.md

 # WindsorComponentContainer

-The `WindsorComponentContainer` implements the `IComponentContainer` interface.
+The `WindsorComponentContainer` implements both the `IComponentRegistry` and `IComponentResolver` interfaces.

 ~~~c#
 var container = new WindsorComponentContainer(new WindsorContainer());